DaftMobile/ReduKt/redukt-test/README.md

     // ...
     testAction(ActionB)
-    assertActionEquals(ActionC) // expects ActionC to be dispatched first by middleware under test assertActionEquals(ActionD) // expects ActionD to be dispatched last by middleware under test }
+    assertActionEquals(ActionC) // expects ActionC to be dispatched first by middleware under test assertActionEquals(ActionD) // expects ActionD to be dispatched second by middleware under test }

 @Test